MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 ## Using the SSL cipher configuration

-The Operations Manager UNIX and Linux agent communicates with the Operations Manager management server by accepting requests on port 1270 and supplying information in response to those requests.
+The Operations Manager UNIX and Linux agent communicate with the Operations Manager management server by accepting requests on port 1270 and supplying information in response to those requests.
 Requests are made by using the WS-Management protocol that is running on an SSL connection.

 When the SSL connection is first established for each request, the standard SSL protocol negotiates the encryption algorithm, known as a cipher for the connection to use.
 For Operations Manager, the management server always negotiates to use a high strength cipher so that strong encryption is used on the network connection between the management server and the UNIX or Linux computer.